ibigen/PHASEfilter/README.md

 # PHASEfilter
 PHASEfilter is a software package to filter variants, SNPs and INDELs, that are present in heterozygous form in phased genomes.
+It is an easily implementable tool that provides a simple approach to detect and filter heterozygous SNPs and INDELs in diploid species based on a phased genome assembly.

 # Installation